jasonrichdarmawan/steering-model-with-latent-reasoning/README.md

 - [ ] A model for annotation, GPT-4o

   > To obtain token positions associated with each behavioral category, we generate 300 reasoning chains with the tasks introduced in Section 4.1, using both DeepSeek-R1-Distill models and then annotate them automatically with GPT-4o

 - [ ] A model for task generation, Claude 3.5 Sonnet

   > we generate a dataset of 300 tasks across 10 categories using Claude 3.5 Sonnet (see Table 1).

 Steps to do:
 - [ ] Generate Task Dataset

   > we generate a dataset of 300 tasks across 10 categories using Claude 3.5 Sonnet (see Table 1).

 - [ ] Generate Initial Reasoning Chains

   > When generating a reasoning chain, we use greedy decoding and 500 max tokens per response.

 - [ ] Annotate Reasoning Chains, identify relevant token positions

   > To obtain token positions asssociated with each behavioral category, we generate 300 reasoning chains with the tasks introduced in Section 4.1, using both DeepSeek-R1-Distill models and then annotate them automatically with GPT-4o.

 - [ ] Calculate Layer-wise Candidate Steering Vectors

   See [Core Idea](#core-idea) `To extract a steering vector candidate`

 - [ ] Identify Causally Relevant Layers via Attribution Patching

   See [Core Idea](#core-idea) `To select final steering vectors`

   - [ ] Plot these average absolute patching effects per layer (like Figure 3) to identify layers with high causal relevance for each behavior

   - [ ] Select Final Steering Vectors and Layers

 - [ ] Select a set of unseen reasoning tasks for evaluating the effects of steering vectors

   > We apply each steering vector to 30 unseen reasoning tasks and analyze how the model's reasoning behavior changes.

 - [ ] Evaluate the effects of steering vectors

   See [Core Idea](#core-idea) `When steering in multiple layers`

   > As shown in Figure 4, positive steering increases behaviors such as backtracking, uncertainty estimation, and example testing, while negative steering reduces them.

+  - [ ] Quantify Steering Effects (like Figure 4)

 # Core idea